 - Pulsating - Pulsating can be due to a loose part.
 Go through our pulsating noise guide for more information.

-- Loud Noise - A loud noise from your outside unit can signal an issue with your compressor, damper, fan or air handler.
-Look at our loud noise guide for more information.
+- Loud Noise - A noticeable noise from your outside unit can signal an issue with your compressor, damper, fan or air handler.
+Check out our loud noise guide for more information.

 There are a few cases where you can continue to run your AC, but you do so at your own risk.
 It's almost impossible to answer this question without looking at your system.

-Most of the time, we recommend shutting off the unit off and contacting a professional.
+Most of the time, we recommend shutting off the unit off and calling a professional.

 When should I do something about the noise?

-We recommend calling a professional as soon as you recognize there's something wrong with your unit.
-While AC repairs can be stressful and an unexpected spend, it's better to get problems corrected right away.
+We recommend calling a professional as soon as you think there's a problem with your unit.
+While AC repairs can be stressful and an unexpected spend, it's best to get problems corrected right away.
 Getting a professional could help lower future expenses and keep your system running longer.